bitnami/azure-cnab-guides/docs/clickhouse.md

 kubectl exec my-clickhouse-shard0-0 -it -- /bin/bash
 ```

+> [!IMPORTANT]
+> Depending on the deployment parameters, you may need to adjust the above commands, such as changing the namespace or deployment name.

 1. Once inside the clickhouse container, you can invoke the clickhouse-client binary.
 You will be prompted to enter the password (obtained above):

 ![console1](../images/clickhouse/image6.png)